scottwillmoore/nix-gowin-eda/README.md

 # GOWIN EDA

 > This is a work in progress!
 I haven't got it to work yet!
+Please see my [HELPME](./HELPME.md)!

 ## Commands